Building Your Network Virtually

 Networking can feel unnerving, especially for introverts, says Alayna Johnson, who graduated from the University of Illinois in spring 2020 with a B.S. in chemistry.
 In person conferences forced Johnson to move out of her comfort zone and talk to new people.
 “If someone is at your poster, you have to talk,” she says.
 After the ACS Spring 2020 National Meeting was canceled, she still shared her poster online via ACS’s SciMeetings platform.
 But she didn’t feel the same push to network.

-With many conferences moving online, making connections will require a little extra work.
-Some, including the upcoming ACS national meeting, help link students with potential employers through virtual career fairs.
+Whether online or in person, making connections at conferences will require a little extra work.
+Conferences open doors to linking up with potential employers through career fairs.
 Azad suggests that students review the list of career fair employers and begin reaching out before the conference to ask what it’s like to work at that organization.

 If you feel nervous about reaching out, remember that “everybody at that meeting had to have the same start as you,” says Murray.
 “The more you practice the networking and the talking to people, the better you get at it.”